jomrr/ansible-roles/README.md

 # ansible-roles

-Ansible meta role for managing ansible role development.
+**Ansible inventory for managing ansible role development.**

+This repository serves as role database and aids in the development of Ansible roles by streamling the generation of common meta data and configuration files.